 Sleeping in a strange position early on can have consequences.
 If you fall asleep on your stomach the top of your knee might rub against the bedsheets and irritate your wound.
 You could also wake up with a more painful knee.

 If you sleep in an uncomfortable recliner you could end up with back pain.
 The first few weeks after knee replacement surgery I rotated between the bed and a recliner.
 The recliner was mostly for naps and the bed was better for stretching out.

 I had surgery on my right knee.
-It was impossible for me to drive, as I was not able to break.
+It was impossible for me to drive, as I was not able to brake.

 I started to drive during the 6th week post surgery.
 I practiced in my neighborhood using my right leg on the gas and my left leg on the brake.
 After a few practice runs I felt more confident with my surgical knee and used the right foot to accelerate and brake.

-Walking on Your Own (Don’t get stuck somewhere without phone)
+Walking on Your Own (Don’t get stuck somewhere without a phone)

-Use the aid of a walker, a cane, or walking poles when you begin taking walks outside.
+Use the aid of a walker, a cane, or hiking poles when you begin taking walks outside.
 My therapist or a family member always accompanied me during my first two weeks of walking.

-I also carried walking sticks for support during those first two weeks.
+I also carried hiking sticks for support during those first two weeks.
 Once I began walking alone I always took my cell phone in case I fell or couldn’t make it back home.